University-Code/uni-code/docs/dev-setup.md

 3. Work on feature

-4. `Push` new feature to your github
+4. `Push` new feature to your fork on Github

 5. Open pull request on [this repo](https://github.com/johnpaulkiser/uni-code)'s `dev` branch